MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up FQDN Filtering Feature for Enhanced Security in Advanced Container Networking Services (ACNS)
+# Set up FQDN filtering feature for enhanced security in Advanced Container Networking Services (ACNS)

 This article shows you how to set up Advanced Container Networking Services (ACNS) with FQDN Filtering Feature in AKS clusters.

 > [!IMPORTANT]
 > Advanced Container Networking Services is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Prerequisites

 * An Azure account with an active subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.